For most people, you probably should fix your mortgage as you can benefit from lower interest rates and peace of mind.

 If you’re choosing whether to fix your mortgage for 2 or 5 years (as most people are), you’re in luck.
-Right now, there’s not a lot of difference between the rates you’ll be paying on either of these, thanks to COVID and how unpredictable interest rates are at the moment.
+Right now, there’s not a lot of difference between the rates you’ll be paying on either of these.
 Which brings us onto...

 What are interest rates like?

 When you're deciding how long you should fix your mortgage for, you’ll want to take the current interest rates into account.
 If interest rates are likely to go up, it’s a great time to fix your mortgage for a longer period of time, as it will lock you into a lower rate.
 But if they’re likely to go down, it’s not so good.
 Your repayments won’t drop inline with interest rates, so you could end up paying more than you have to.

 So, how long should you fix your mortgage for in 2022?!

-Well, the Bank of England bank rate is at a historic low.
-This means it’s a great time to fix your mortgage!
+Well, the Bank of England bank rate has risen recently and could rise further.
+This means it’s a good time to fix your mortgage!
 Think about it, if you fix your mortgage now for 5 years, it means you’re guaranteed to pay a lower rate if interest rates rise again.